Best Video Doorbells 2026: Ring vs Google Nest

 | 🦛 Hippo Rating | ⭐ 9.0/10 | ⭐ 9.1/10 |

-These two doorbells are incredibly close in quality.
-Your choice comes down to ecosystem and priorities.
+These two video doorbells are incredibly close in quality.
+I could be wrong, but I think your choice comes down to ecosystem and budget priorities.

 🦛 Hippo's Pick: Google Nest Doorbell — ⭐ 9.1/10

 "Free on-device AI detection tips the scale.
-You get smarter alerts without paying monthly, and the familiar face feature is genuinely useful."
+You get smarter alerts without paying monthly, and the familiar face feature is genuinely useful.
+For budget-conscious users, Nest is the clear winner."

-Both doorbells install in under 15 minutes.
+Both video doorbells install in under 15 minutes.
 Here's how to get the best experience:

 🔨 Installation Tips